Fruit, Vegetable & Herb

 What Big Pumpkins Need

 Pumpkins love lots of sun, rich soil, plenty of plant food and water.
-Prepare your soil by mixing a 3-inch thick layer of garden soil, such as Miracle-Gro® Garden Soil for Vegetables and Herbs into the top 6 inches of soil.
+Prepare your soil by mixing a 3-inch thick layer of garden soil, such as Miracle-Gro® Performance Organics® All Purpose In-Ground Soil, into the top 6 inches of soil.
 Once you've prepared the soil, you're ready to plant.

 Start with the Right Seeds

 For big pumpkins, many experts recommend varieties such as 'Atlantic Giant' and 'Prizewinner'.
 Simply plant 2-3 seeds several inches apart in a cluster.
 Tamp them down so the seeds are making good contact with the soil, and cover them with another thin layer of soil.
 Then water gently.
 You can plant pumpkins after the last frost, but if you're going big, either start them indoors four weeks before the last frost in a seed starting mix, such as Miracle-Gro® Seed Starting Potting Mix.
 Once your pumpkin seedlings have grown 3 leaves, remove all the scrawny weaklings and coddle your biggest.
 After you transplant the seedlings, cover the plant outdoors with a cloche (a glass covering designed to extend the growing season) or portable cold frame to protect it from wind and frost.
 The idea is to keep your plant nice and warm and living in daytime temperatures above 75 degrees for 3 or 4 months.